 The University Grants Committee had conducted periodic Research Assessment Exercise (RAE) since 1993.
 In RAE 2020, 72% of our representative research publications were rated as at least internationally excellent with regard to originality and significance.
 In fact, 25% of all our representative research publications were rated as world leading.
 These ratings put us, together with the Department of Economics, substantially ahead of all other departments/schools within the Faculty of Social Science.

-At present, the Department has an undergraduate student body of 196, plus 4 MPhil students and 33 PhD students.
-In recent years, the department has attracted diverse international students from Europe, the U.S., Asia, and Africa (such as the Italy, Switzerland, United Kingdom, Russia, the Philippines, and Ethiopia).
-At the same time, to support the Faculty’s new initiative CSS@CUHK, the Department has launched a new CSS Concentration for doctoral fellows admitted through the CSS PhD Fellowship Scheme.
+At present, the Department has an undergraduate student body of 194, plus 4 MPhil students and 39 PhD students.
+In recent years, the department has attracted diverse international students from Europe, the U.S., Asia, and Africa (such as Italy, France, Switzerland, The United Kingdom, Russia, the Philippines, and Ethiopia).
+At the same time, two of the current PhD students are awarded the CSS PhD Fellowship Scheme, from the Faculty’s initiative programme CSS@CUHK.
+Another two students have been admitted to CSS concentration.

-The Department currently has an international full-time teaching staff, including two Americans, one German, and one Korean.
-In addition, the Department has 4 Emeritus Professors, 4 Professors (by courtesy), 2 Honorary Adjunct Professors from Princeton and Stanford, 1 Adjunct Associate Professor, and 5 Adjunct Assistant Professors in the Department.
+The Department currently has an international full-time teaching staff, including two Americans, and one Korean.
+In addition, the Department has 4 Emeritus Professors, 4 Professors (by courtesy), 3 Honorary Adjunct Professors from UCLA, Princeton, and Stanford, respectively, 1 Adjunct Associate Professor, and 3 Adjunct Assistant Professors in the Department.
 Most of the faculty members share the goal of planting sociology on Chinese soil.
 The aspiration of the Department is to not only contribute to the globalization of sociology but also become highly relevant, at both theoretical and practical levels, to the social life of Chinese people in Hong Kong and elsewhere.